TimColaneri/rtd-tutorial/source/Asteroid in Action.rst

 Asteroid in Action
 ##################

-This document was inspired by Andrew Shitov's excellent book [Using Raku: 100 Programming Challenges Solved with the Brand-New Raku Programming Language](https://andrewshitov.com/wp-content/uploads/2020/01/Using-Raku.pdf).
+This document was inspired by Andrew Shitov's excellent book `Using Raku: 100 Programming Challenges Solved with the Brand-New Raku Programming Language <https://andrewshitov.com/wp-content/uploads/2020/01/Using-Raku.pdf>`_.
 Here of course we use Asteroid to solve these programming challenges.
-The OO challenges are lifted from the [hackerrank.com](https://www.hackerrank.com/domains/java/oop/difficulty/all/page/1) website.
+The OO challenges are lifted from the `hackerrank.com <https://www.hackerrank.com/domains/java/oop/difficulty/all/page/1>`_ website.

 Table of Contents
 -----------------